 Suppliers are expected to continuously improve their sustainability performance by implementing appropriate measures.

 TS Group has adopted a conflict minerals policy in order to ensure that it does not incorporate Conflict minerals (as defined below) into items manufactured at TS Group’s facilities.
 “Conflict minerals,” as defined in Section 1502 of the Dodd-Frank Wall Street Reform and Consumer Protection Act, are Columbite-tantalite (coltan), cassiterite, gold, wolframite, or their derivatives.
 Metals derived from these minerals are tin, tantalum, tungsten, and gold (3TG).
-These metals are derived from minerals that are mined throughout the world, including the Democratic Republic of Congo (DRC) and adjoining countries (collectively the “Covered Countries”).
+These metals are derived from minerals that are mined throughout the world, including the Democratic Republic of Congo (DRC) , adjoining countries, and high-risk areas (CAHRAs) (collectively the “Covered Countries”).
 Armed groups operating in the Covered Countries have controlled many of the region’s mines and/or transit routes and have engaged in armed conflict, as well as committed some of the world’s worst human rights violations.
 Products which do not contain necessary Conflict minerals that directly or indirectly finance or benefit armed groups in the Covered Countries are considered “Conflict free”.